What are platelets?

 - Platelets can only be collected using specialist equipment and by our specialist staff, and this is why we can only collect platelets at four of our regional centres.
 So, if you live or work near Edinburgh, Glasgow, Aberdeen, Inverness or Dundee, we would love to hear from you.

-- Platelet donors must meet the health criteria for whole blood donation, as well as some additional criteria - for example, your individual platelet count will determine whether you will make a good platelet donor.
+- Platelet donors must meet the health criteria for whole blood donation, as well as some additional criteria - for example, your individual platelet count will determine whether you could be a platelet donor.

 - If you’ve taken aspirin, piroxicam or nonsteroidal anti-inflammatory drugs (such as ibuprofen) within the 48 hours before your appointment, you won't be eligible to donate, as these drugs make your platelets less effective.